rupesh-mutyala/Finding-Falcone/README.md

 We've harnessed the power of Redux to manage the state of planets, vehicles, and total travel time.
 Redux ensures a robust and organized state management system, making the application highly maintainable and extensible.

 ### Responsive Design
-Our project is designed to adapt to various devices and screen sizes.
-We've used media queries to provide a seamless experience across desktops, tablets, and smartphones.
+This project is designed to adapt to various devices and screen sizes.
+I've used media queries to provide a seamless experience across desktops, tablets, and smartphones.

-### Dependency Management
-We rely on Yarn as our dependency manager, ensuring efficient package management and reproducibility of your development environment.

 ### Modular Architecture
-To enhance code maintainability and readability, we've adopted a modular approach.
+To enhance code maintainability and readability, I've adopted a modular approach.
 The project leverages Redux to extract state management logic from React components, promoting clean and organized code.

 ### User-Friendly Error Handling
 Our user interface offers a smooth experience.
 The "Find Falcone" button is activated only when all necessary selections are made, complemented by color cues for clear user guidance.
 We've also included a reset button to clear selected fields.
 In case of API failures, our error handling mechanism provides options for refreshing the data, ensuring an uninterrupted journey.